 West Virginia Reading, Math Scores Below National Average< < Back to

 CHARLESTON, W.Va.
-(AP) – West Virginia fourth-grade students showed drops in math and reading scores on the latest Nation’s Report Card and remained below the national average.
+(AP) – West Virginia fourth-grade students showed slight improvements in math and reading scores on the latest Nation’s Report Card but remain below the national average.

-Results released Wednesday on the National Assessment of Educational Progress show fourth-graders in the state scored nine points below the national average math score and six points below the national average score in reading.
+Results released Tuesday on the National Assessment of Educational Progress show fourth-graders in the state scored 236 out of 500 in math, compared to the national average of 240.

-In eighth grade, the average math score in West Virginia was down a point from 2017 and nine points below the national average.
+In eighth grade, the average math score of 273 in West Virginia was up 2 points from 2015 but below the national average of 283.

-The average eighth-grade reading score fell 3 points, leaving it six points below the national average.
+The average eighth-grade reading score fell slightly to 259, compared to the national average of 267.